Bennington, Vermont

 Bennington is a town in Bennington County, Vermont, United States.
 It is one of two shire towns (county seats) of the county, the other being Manchester.
 As of the 2020 US Census, the population was 15,333.
-Bennington is the most populous town in southern Vermont, the second-largest town in Vermont (after Colchester) and the sixth-largest municipality in the state, including the cities of Burlington, Rutland, and South Burlington.
+Bennington is the most populous town in southern Vermont, the second-largest town in Vermont (after Colchester) and the sixth-largest municipality in the state.

 The town is home to the Bennington Battle Monument, which is the tallest human-made structure in the state of Vermont.
 The town has a long history of manufacturing, primarily within wood processing.
 The town is also recognized nationally for its pottery, iron, and textiles.

 History

 First of the New Hampshire Grants, Bennington was chartered on January 3, 1749, by Colonial Governor Benning Wentworth and named in his honor.
 It was granted to William Williams and 61 others, mostly from Portsmouth, New Hampshire, making the town the oldest to be chartered in Vermont and outside of what is now New Hampshire, though Brattleboro had been settled earlier as a fort.
 The town was first settled in 1761 by four families from Hardwick and two from Amherst, Massachusetts.
 They were led by Capt.
 Samuel Robinson, who camped in the river valley on his return from the French and Indian War.

 Prior to the arrival of colonists, the land belonged to the Western Abenaki of the Wabanaki Confederacy.
-These peoples were indigenous to Ndakinna—also known as Vermont, Maine, Massachusetts, New Hampshire, New York and Quebec.
+These peoples were indigenous to Ndakinna—most of what is now northern New England, southern Quebec, and the southern Canadian Maritimes.

 There are three historic districts within the town today: Old Bennington, Downtown Bennington and North Bennington.
 Of these, Old Bennington is the original settlement, dating back to 1761, when Congregational Separatists arrived from Connecticut and from Amherst and Hardwick, Massachusetts.
 In the early 1800s, Downtown Bennington started developing, and by 1854 the county's population had reached 18,589.